 Model Answer 1:

-Well, forgetting a train ticket wasn’t exactly supposed to be a big deal if I had bought it on the internet.
-But, unfortunately, like the other times, I couldn’t buy it from online as, according to the railway ticket authority, the computer server of the train ticket issuing authority was not working properly, which meant that I actually needed to travel quite a distance to buy that ticket from the rail station.
+Well, forgetting a train ticket wasn’t supposed to be a big deal if I had bought it on the internet.
+But, unfortunately, like the other times, I couldn’t buy it online, as according to the railway ticket authority, the computer server was not working properly, which meant that I actually needed to travel quite a distance to buy that ticket from the rail station two days before the intended travel.
+I had placed my ticket in a drawer in my home.

 And, that’s probably the reason that I forgot to pick up the ticket from my home before heading to the rail station.
-Let me explain why I thing like that.
-Actually, since I always buy the ticket online, I don’t really have to have a hard copy of the ticket in my hand as the ticket authority always sends me a text message on my phone and to my email address.
-So, when I go to the station, all I do to pick up my hard copy is to just show that message or tell my phone number to the ticket issuing clerk.
-In other words, there is no issue here of taking my ticket to my home, only to forget to pick it up later on.
-By the way, that ticket was really important as I needed to travel to my corporate head office in another town in order to attend a really important training session.
+Since I always buy my train tickets online, I don’t really have to have a hard copy of the ticket in my hand, as the ticket authority always sends me a text message on my phone and to my email address.
+So, when I go to the station, all I do is just show that message or the email.
+In other words, there is no issue here of carrying the hard copy of the ticket.
+But that day, it did not happen, and I forgot my train ticket copy that I bought from a counter.
+By the way, that ticket was really important as I needed to travel to my corporate head office in another town in order to attend an important training session.

 Sample Answer 2: